National Theatre, Singapore: Closure and demolition

-In the early 1980s, the theatre was labelled structurally unsafe due to defects discovered in its cantilever roof.
-Also, with the proximity of the proposed Central Expressway tunnel to the theatre coupled with its declining use due to the lack of air-conditioning, led to a government decision to demolish the National Theatre.
+In the early 1980s, the theatre was labelled structurally unsafe due to defects being discovered in its cantilever roof.
+The proximity of the proposed Central Expressway tunnel to the theatre, coupled with its declining use due to the lack of air-conditioning, led to a government decision to demolish the National Theatre.

 The National Theatre held its last performance on 15 January 1984 and closed the next day.
-The National Theatre Trust moved to the smaller Kallang Theatre in March 1986, demolition works took place between June and August 1986, just as the Kallang Theatre opened to its first performance in June of that year.
+The National Theatre Trust moved to the smaller Kallang Theatre in March 1986; demolition works took place between June and August 1986, just as the Kallang Theatre opened to its first performance in June of that year.

 Its former site has been marked as a Heritage Site by the National Heritage Board for "signifying a spirit of self help and nationhood in the early days of nation building".
 The two historical markers were removed to make way for the Fort Canning MRT station, which opened on 21 October 2017.